About this Retreat

 Set apart is the sacred medicine of Psilocybin, which we also approach through the learnings we received from a Native Yupik medicine woman from Alaska, who, together with her partner, showed us the way they carry and work with this medicine.
 This connection has been a true gift, helping us understand the depth, respect, and delicacy with which this work can be approached.

-In this 6 day retreat, we focus not only on the meeting with the mushrooms but also on the integral process of preparation and integration.
-For preparation, we use tools like the Kabbalistic Tree of Life, which helps us reflect on how we distribute our energy day by day and supports us in clarifying the intention we bring to the encounter with the medicine.
+In this 6 day retreat, we focus not only on the meeting with the mushrooms, but also on the integral process of preparation and integration.
+For preparation, we use tools like Kabbalah's the Tree of Life, which helps us reflect on how we distribute our energy day by day and supports us in clarifying the intention we bring to the encounter with the medicine.

 For integration, we offer two phone calls and a virtual community space called Remembering, where you will have access after the retreat to stay connected, engage with others who have journeyed with us, listen, share, and revisit the teachings received.
 We believe integration is an essential part of the process, a space where the seeds planted during the retreat can continue to grow and flourish.